 What is happening in the real estate market in Auburn Lakes?

 We currently have 3 homes pending, with 2 homes sold in the last two weeks, averaging a sale price of $152 a square foot.

 Compared to the two weeks prior: Homes sold is slightly up from 1 sold to 2 sold, but the average sales price has dropped a bit, as well as the average sales price per square foot.
 This could be a fluke, so we will be sure to keep an eye on it over the next couple of weeks.
-If we look at how fast the move in ready homes are going the demand in this area has not surpassed the supply, making it still a great time to sell.
-We cannot pinpoint another time in history where you were almost guaranteed to get 4-8% over your home’s current market value.
+If we look at how fast the move in ready homes are going the supply in this area has not surpassed the demand, making it still a great time to sell.
+We cannot pinpoint another time in history where you were almost guaranteed to get 4-8% over your home's current market value.
 Keep in mind, the more move in ready your home is, the more it is going to fetch over asking price.
 Another determining factor is going to how many eyes viewed your home in the first -4 days it was on the market. (coming soon campaign)

 Buyers agents around Houston are seeing a slow in the real estate market, but it isn't affecting the neighborhoods with such high demand, like the ones found in Auburn Lakes, so that is good news for anyone that waited until summer to sell.
 I know the interest rates rising has been one deterrent from some buyers purchasing right now, but that isn't your ideal buyer anyways!
 And the educated buyer still knows, they need to buy ASAP.

 P.S.
 The median days on market is only 2 days, with most homes selling during the first 1-2 days (a really good coming soon campaign like we do at Jo & Co. boosts the DOM (days on market) and your over asking price ratio (more money in your pocket)!)